cmelab/polybinder/joss-paper/paper.md

 such that any monomer units can be implemented and added to the internal library of available structures.
 Polybinder was made with the TRUE principles in mind `@JankowskiTRUE2020`, with the goal of allowing ease of use and adoption, and reducing the learning curve for starting simulations.

-# Statement of need

-One of the steeper learning curves in molecular dynamics simulations is the initialization of particle positions and parameters.
-It is difficult to start and hard to keep track of different simulations, especially when scanning over various state points.
-It's harder still to produce TRUE simulations with reliable reults. [cite some reproducibility papers] In particular, when we want to probe complex variable spaces, such as process control variables in a material manufacture process, we need to run a large number of large-volume, high-density, long-time simulations, many of which may not turn out to be relevant This further delays the search process due to the increasing time required to simulate such systems.
-A common solution for this is coarse grain modeling, where atomistic accuracy is traded for speed.
-To produce a CG model of a given polymer that is transferable across state points, many simulations at various state points must be run and managed, increasing the desirability of a reliable and easy way to keep track of these, particularly for the multi-state iterative Boltzmann inversion (MSIBI) method of parameterization.

-The suite of tools introduced here in polybinder enables scientists in molecular simulation to quickly and reproducibly simulate large, coarse-grained, complex polymer systems to investigate scientific questions about their properties with a much lower barrier to entry than starting from scratch.
-Because it is designed with modularity in mind, it will also ease adoption by other research groups, and quicken the investigation process of new materials systems.

 # Accessing the Software